Using driftplots#

 Inputs#

-driftplots accepts a path to Kilosort’s output or a SpikeInterface SortingAnalyzer as input.
+driftplots accepts either a path to the output of Kilosort, or a SpikeInterface SortingAnalyzer as input.

 By default, the number of spikes displayed will be decimated to around 100,000.